 Ticks are known vectors for some potentially dangerous diseases.
-Not all ticks transmit disease, but the threat of disease is always present.
-The symptoms of most tick-borne diseases include fever and lethargy, though some can also cause weakness, lameness, joint swelling and/or anemia.
+Not all ticks transmit disease, but the threat is real.
+The symptoms of most tick-borne diseases include loss of appetite and lethargy, though some can also cause lameness, swollen lymph nodes and joint swelling.

-Common tick-borne diseases include Lyme disease, Ehrlichiosis, Rocky Mountain spotted fever and more.
-Ticks may also cause localized redness, infection and even temporary paralysis.
+Common tick-borne diseases include Lyme disease, ehrlichiosis, Rocky Mountain spotted fever and more.
+Ticks may also cause skin wounds that lead to bacterial infection, anemia and even temporary paralysis.

 02 of 05

 Ticks are hardwired to sense motion, body heat, and carbon dioxide (which is exhaled by animals).
 They hide out in tall grasses, brush, and similar areas, waiting for a good host to approach.
 That's when they climb aboard.
 Once on the host, the tick finds a place to attach its mouth parts.
 The tick drinks the host's blood until it becomes engorged.
 It is during this time that dangerous pathogens can enter the host's bloodstream.

 Ticks tend to hide out in tall grass or plants until a host is found.
 Though there are plenty of ticks in wooded areas, this is not their only habitat.
 Ticks can live in your backyard, even in urban areas.
 Keeping grass short and plants neatly pruned can help minimize the presence of ticks, but there is no guarantee.
 Check your dog regularly for ticks as a precaution.

 Also remember that some ticks may hitch a ride into your home on the dog, then, if they have not yet attached, jump onto you or another pet.
 If you have been in an area where ticks might be hiding, unroll the cuffs of your pants and shake them out before entering the house.
 Check yourself and your kids (human and non-human) for ticks just in case.